On this page:

 Widely published and a regular contributor to international science and farming conferences, John has an Honours degree in Agricultural Science, a Masters in Farm Systems and Pasture Management, and a PhD in Animal Nutrition.

-Previously, Debby’s held senior management roles in ACC (the Accident Compensation Corporation) and the Department of Corrections.
+Previously, Debby held senior management roles in ACC (the Accident Compensation Corporation) and the Department of Corrections.
+She has experience in audit, risk, corporate governance, directorship, and a wealth of commercial experience from within SOEs (state-owned enterprises), consulting, and the financial industry.

 Risk and Assurance Committee

 Risk and Assurance Committee advises the Director General on MPI’s internal control functions, legislative compliance, risk management, governance, and integrity functions.
 It also has input into MPI’s internal and external audit activities.
-Members of this committee include: Geoff Dangerfield (Chair), Dr Helen Anderson, Steven Fyfe, Traci Houpapa, and Kim Wallace.
+Members of this committee include: Bruce Robertson (Chair), Christine Stevenson, Peter Crow, Wayne Beilby, and Steven Fyfe.

 Media needing images of members of the senior leadership team can download these files: